Visiting Student Groups

 Some groups that visit:

-Journeys With Meaning, based in Bombay, brings groups from all over India to interact and share ideas with SECMOL students, and to experience ecological living at our solar heated campus.
-Here’s a brief blog that Isha school students wrote after their visit to SECMOL
+Journeys With Meaning, based in Bombay, brings groups from all over India, students and adults, to interact and share ideas with SECMOL students, and to experience ecological living at our solar heated campus.
+Here’s a brief blog by Isha Home School students after their visit to SECMOL.

 Julay Ladakh brings Japanese tourists and students of sustainable development for stays and to discuss education and development.
 They organise Ladakh Wisdom Forum and a conference about Alternative Education.

-Putney Student Travel sends high school students to interact with Ladakhi peers at SECMOL and learn about sustainable development.
-Blog 2015 shows some learning activities that a student group can do at SECMOL.
+Putney Student Travel sends high school students to different countries.
+Blog 2015 shows some learning activities that a student group can do at SECMOL, when a Putney group came to interact with Ladakhi peers and learn about sustainable development.

-Outlook Expeditions brings groups of students from schools in the UK to volunteer at SECMOL for a week.
+Outlook Expeditions has brought groups of students from schools in the UK to volunteer at SECMOL for a week before or after their mountaineering challenge.

 Rønde Efterskole, Denmark, sent a group of students to stay for one week every March or April from 2010 through 2015.